smikitky/utrad-werewolf/packages/docs/docs/bot.md

 - The `authorization` and `x-godmode-uid-override` headers specify the user.
   - The authorization token (`1a2b3c4d` in the example above) is the `MASTER_PASS` environment variable described below.
   - The `x-godmode-uid-override` header let you "pretend" any valid user (NPC or human).
 You must specify a valid UID (you can find the UID of a user in their profile page).
+- The `data` is the HTTP request body.
+It describes the command you are issueing to the API.

-For this to work, you must define the `MASTER_PASS` environment variable on the Netlify dashboard.
-Note that you need to **re-deploy** the site after changing an environment variable.
+For this to work, you must set the `MASTER_PASS` environment variable on the Netlify dashboard.
+Use a safe password with a sufficient length.
+Note that you need to re-deploy the site so that the new environment variable takes effect.

 :::note
-`MASTER_PASS` will allow you do to anything on behalf of any user.
-You should not set `MASTER_PASS` if you are not interested in using our API.
-Users (including god users) using a web browser uses a different and safer mechanism for authentication.
+You should not set `MASTER_PASS` if you are not interested in using the API.
+Users (including God users) using a web browser uses a different and safer mechanism for authentication.
 :::

-The `data` in the example describes the command you are issueing to the API.

 Practically, you will want to define and reuse a function like this: